Dalhousie University Faculty of Agriculture: Athletics

-As of 2019, there are nine sport teams that include; Badminton, men's basketball, women's basketball, cross country, equestrian, men's soccer, women's soccer, women's volleyball, men's woodsman and women's woodsman that all compete in the ACAA.
+As of 2023, there are eight sport teams that include; Badminton, cross country, men's soccer, women's soccer, women's volleyball, men's volleyball, loggersports, and women's rugby that all compete in the ACAA.

 New in the 2018–2019 school year, Dalhousie Agriculture campus paired with Legge Health Clinic to offer student athletes the opportunity for convenient and affordable therapy.
 At Dal AC Sports Therapy they offer; Premium sports, therapy, message therapy, osteopathy, chiropractic, naturopathic medicine, acupuncture, low level laser phototherapy, SFMA, cupping and myofascial therapy.